How to pick out gorgeous gender-neutral baby gifts for parents who want to be surprised when baby arrives.

 Babies often take some time to drop off to sleep and the best gift you can give a new mum and dad is something to help them settle, especially in those early days when colic might strike.
 Ewan the Dream Sheep is a firm favourite with parents, as it offers real womb and heartbeat noises to remind your little one of their time inside your tummy, as well as shushing sounds just like mummy makes.
 It has pink and white noise that helps block out background noise and also a choice of other sounds that aid sleep; harp lullabies, rainfall and even a vacuum cleaner.
 Its SmartCry sensor automatically activates if your baby starts to make a noise, which helps them self-settle.
 Of course, Ewan also has a comforting night light and comes in eco cardboard packaging.

 Baby bedding is so last Century and the smart babies these days are dressed at night in TOG-rated sleeping bags.
 They are really handy, as you know exactly how warm they are and there’s no danger of your baby wriggling out from under their bedding and getting cold – or worse, getting caught underneath their blankets and overheating, which is very dangerous.
-Gro has long been the top name in baby sleeping bags and this glorious design called Moon Child fits snugly around the chest while leaving plenty of room for little legs to kick.
+Gro has long been the top name in baby sleeping bags as they fit snugly around the chest while leaving plenty of room for little legs to kick.

 Babies need to learn all about feel, texture and movement and one of the first things you need to start building into your baby’s daily routine is both play time and tummy time.
 The latter is very important for developmental reasons and will help your baby learn to hold their head up – it can also help ease colic and prevent flat head syndrome.
 This activity Gymini playmat from Tiny Love is suitable for babies from birth and has two adjustable toy arches hung with cute characters and shapes.
 It comes with a musical toy and a cloth book and your baby can play for hours with all the different parts of the mat.
 The black and white shapes can also help with your little one’s eye development.